Silverr12/DMA-CFW-Guide/Possible Vivado Customisations.md

 Don't create an issue asking for help with this.
 As stated above, "Not for beginners".

-It's not our fault if you don't listen and brick your card.
+It's not our fault if you don't listen and brick your card putting the wrong values in.

 If you believe something is wrong, make an issue